inferanetwork/install-scripts/README.md

 ## CLI Installation (Mac & Linux)

-Open up Terminal and copy and paste the following commands into your command line and press enter to install the Infera Node.
+Download the shell script and place into your root directory and then open your terminal and copy and paste the following commands into your command line and press enter to install the Infera Node.

 Note: The current Linux build is only for Linux + Intel chips, AMD chips will be added shortly